breadcat/blog.minskio.co.uk/content/quotes.md

 >Theoretical degree in physics <!-- fallout -->

 >There can be only one <!-- highlander -->

+>There it is again.
+That funny feeling. <!-- bo burnham -->

 >There was blood in the kitchen, there was blood in the hall <!-- shivering truth -->